DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Differentiable Cloth Simulation

-Noting that a prefactorization of $\Pmat$ exists in Projective Dynamics,~\citet{Du21_DiffPD} propose the following Jacobi method to solve $\z_{n+1}$:
+Noting that a prefactorization of $\Pmat$ exists in Projective Dynamics,~\citet{Du21_DiffPD} propose the following iterations to solve $\z_{n+1}$:

-Similarly to the local-global steps in Projective Dynamics, a local step can evaluate $\Delta \Pmat$ across each $\nabla^2 W_i$ in parallel, and a global step, which reuses $\Pmat$, can solve $\z_{n+1}^{k+1}$ with backsubstitution only.~\citet{Du21_DiffPD} show that such a local-global solver is empirically faster than directly solving Eqn. (\ref{eqn:adjoint}), which resembles the source of efficiency in the original Projective Dynamics method.
+Similar to the local-global steps in Projective Dynamics, a local step can evaluate $\Delta \Pmat$ across each $\nabla^2 W_i$ in parallel, and a global step, which reuses $\Pmat$, can solve $\z_{n+1}^{k+1}$ with backsubstitution only.~\citet{Du21_DiffPD} show that such a local-global solver is empirically faster than directly solving Eqn. (\ref{eqn:adjoint}), which resembles the source of efficiency in the original PD method.